 - 1. Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - 2.
 Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - 3.
-Ensure each member of staff has access to and understands the school's or college's safeguarding and child protection policy and procedures, especially new and part time staff - 4.
+Ensure each member of staff has access to and understands the school's safeguarding and child protection policy and procedures, especially new and part time staff - 4.
 Be alert to the specific needs of children in need, those with special educational needs and young carers - 5.
-Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation

-- 6. Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college - 7.
-Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - 8.
+Understand and support the school with regards to the requirements of the Prevent duty and be able to provide advice and support to staff on protecting children from the risk of radicalisation - 6.
+Be able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college - 7.
+Be able to recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - 8.
 Be able to keep detailed, accurate, secure written records of concerns, Child Protection Contacts and other referrals - 9.
 Obtain access to resources and attend any relevant or refresher training courses - 10.
 Encourage a culture of listening and responding to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them

-Raising Awareness : The designated safeguarding person (DSP) should:
+Raising Awareness : The Designated Safeguarding Person (DSP) should

-- ensure the school or college's policies are known, understood and used appropriately. - work with the governing bodies or proprietors to ensure that the school's or college's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding child protection concerns could be sought from the Child Protection Consultation Hub and that Child Protection Contacts about suspected abuse or neglect may be made.
-Ensure parents are aware of the role of the school or college in this. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Ensure that when children leave the school or college, they ensure the file for safeguarding and any child protection information is sent to any new school/college as soon as possible but transferred separately from the main pupil file.
-The file should not be sent until the child is physically attending the new school. - obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child in line Model Child Protection Policy for Schools Page 8 of 29 September 2019 with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information.)

-consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+- ensure the school policies are known, understood and used appropriately. - work with the governing body to ensure that the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly. - ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding child protection concerns could be sought from the Child Protection Consultation Hub and that Child Protection Contacts about suspected abuse or neglect may be made.
+Ensure parents are aware of the role of the school in this. - link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - ensure that when children leave the school, they ensure the file for safeguarding and any child protection information is sent to any new school/college as soon as possible but transferred separately from the main pupil file.
+The file should not be sent until the child is physically attending the new school. - obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information.) - consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.